John H. Reagan: Early life

 John Henninger Reagan was born in 1818 in Gatlinburg, Tennessee, to Timothy Richard and Elizabeth (Lusk) Reagan.
-His parents were primarily of Irish and English/Scots border descent; his middle name was for German ancestors.
+His parents were primarily of Irish, English and Scottish descent; his middle name was for his Irish ancestors.

 He left Tennessee at age nineteen and traveled to the Republic of Texas, which had become independent from Mexico the year before in 1836.
 Reagan worked as a surveyor from 1839 to 1843.
 He bought a property and farmed in Kaufman County until 1851.
 During the time he worked as a surveyor, he also served as a private tutor to the children of John Marie Durst.

 Reagan read the law, served as an apprentice in an established firm, and was licensed to practice in 1846.
 He opened an office in Buffalo and the same year was elected a probate judge in Henderson County.
 In 1847 he was elected to the Texas House of Representatives but was defeated for a second term in 1849.
 He was admitted to the bar in 1848 and practiced in both Buffalo and Palestine, Texas.

 Reagan was elected as a district judge in Palestine, serving from 1852 to 1857.
 His efforts to defeat the American Party (Know-Nothings) resulted in his election to Congress as a Democrat in 1857 from Texas's 1st congressional district.

 Reagan was a staunch supporter of slavery.
 He believed abolition would cause such social problems as to require Southern whites "exterminate the greater portion of the [black] race."
 He also believed in the federal protections of slavery under the U.S. Constitution as extensions of private property rights, therefore he supported the United States.
 But when it became clear that Texas would secede, Reagan resigned from Congress on January 15, 1861, and returned home to the state to participate in the rebellion.

 He participated in the secession convention at Austin, Texas on January 31, 1861.
 Chosen as a member of the Provisional Confederate Congress, President Jefferson Davis appointed Reagan to his cabinet as Postmaster General within a month.